bhaveshsaini/Coding-Practice/README.md

 Given the number of rows N and a list of reserved seats as string S, return the maximum number of four-person families that can be seated in the remaining unreserved seats.

 for instance, given N = 2 and s = "1A 2F 1C", your function should return 2.

+2) Given an array A consisting of N integers, returns the mximum sum of two numbers who digits add up to an equal sum.
+If there are no two numbers who digits have an equal sum, the function should return -1.

+Examples:
+1. Given A = [51, 71, 17, 42], the function should return 93.
+There are two pairs of numbers whose digits add up to an equal sum: (51 ,42) and (17, 71). the first pair sums up to 93.

+2. Given A = [42, 33, 60], the function should return 102.
+The digits of all numbers in A add up to the same sum, and choosing to add 42 and 60 gives. the result 102.

+3. Given A = [51, 32, 43], the function should return -1, since all numbers in A have digits that add up to different, unique sums.